miguoliang/old_blog/code/_posts/2019-11-8-how-to-manage-posts-and-assets-productively-in-jekyll.md

 layout: post
 title:  "How to Manage Posts and Assets Productively in Jekyll"
 date:   2019-11-08 19:31:00 +0800
+description: >-
+    This article talks about how to build a productive directory structure to manage posts and pages smoothly and productively.
 categories:
     - code
 ---